UtrechtUniversity/ricgraph/docs/ricgraph_videos.md

 The second table displays the IDs of the person found, connected to the *person-root* node, and the third table shows all other nodes connected to the *person-root* node.
 This includes research outputs like publications, data sets and software, as well as the (sub)organization this person works.
-We can sort columns and we can use faceted navigation (i.e. filter on *name* or *category* nodes).
+We can sort columns, and we can use faceted navigation (i.e. filter on *name* or *category* nodes).

 ### Epilogue